 To empower the next generation of researchers and promote networking opportunities among graduate and post-doctoral students in military, Veteran and family health, CIMVHR established the Student and Postdoctoral Engagement Committee (SPEC) in 2016.

 Engage with stakeholders to foster collaborations, which enables increased research and improves knowledge translation activities.

 Engaging with the individuals and organizations who can play a role in advancing the health of our military, Veterans and their families is at the core of the work we do.
 With a Canadian population of 60,600 military families, 71,500 primary force members, 30,000 reserve force members and 639,900 Veterans, there is an inherent need to advance health research for our nation’s heroes.
 CIMVHR is only able to begin to meet this need with the generous support of its funders from government, industry and philanthropic organizations.
 This support translates to research, scholarships, JMVFH, conferences, and day-to-day operations of the institute.

 CIMVHR creates countless connections each year with individuals and organizations in Canada and around the world who are committed to improving the lives of those who serve and have served.
-On a global scale, CIMVHR collaborates with international research centres in a coordinated effort to advance health research for military personnel, Veterans and their families; to date, CIMVHR has developed a network of 13 global affiliations.
+On a global scale, CIMVHR collaborates with international research centres in a coordinated effort to advance health research for military personnel, Veterans and their families; to date, CIMVHR has developed a network of 14 global affiliates.